 The interim condensed consolidated financial statements have been prepared in conformity with U.S. generally accepted accounting principles (GAAP).
 The preparation of financial statements in conformity with GAAP requires the Company to make estimates and assumptions that may affect the amounts reported in the interim condensed consolidated financial statements and accompanying notes.
 These interim condensed consolidated financial statements are unaudited and in management's opinion include all adjustments, consisting of normal recurring adjustments and accruals, necessary for a fair presentation.
 All significant intercompany transactions and balances have been eliminated.
 Certain reclassifications have been made to prior year financial information to conform to the current period presentation.
-Management has assessed subsequent events through May 23, 2016, the date the financial statements were available to be issued.
+Management has assessed subsequent events through August 18, 2016, the date the financial statements were available to be issued.

-These interim condensed consolidated financial statements should be read in conjunction with the December 31, 2015 audited Consolidated Financial Statements.
-Financial results for the period of February 1, 2016 to March 31, 2016 (Successor Company) and the period of January 1, 2016 to January 31, 2016 (Predecessor Company) are not necessarily indicative of the results that may be expected for the year ending December 31, 2016.
-The Company's effective tax rate differs from the U.S. federal income tax rate of 35% was primarily due to benefits from the Company's tax credit investments.
+The interim condensed consolidated financial statements should be read in conjunction with the December 31, 2015 audited Consolidated Financial Statements.
+Financial results for the three months ended June 30, 2016 and the period of February 1 to June 30, 2016 (Successor Company) and the period of January 1, 2016 to January 31, 2016 (Predecessor Company) are not necessarily indicative of the results that may be expected for the period ending December 31, 2016.
+The Company's effective tax rate differs from the U.S. federal income tax rate of 35%, primarily due to benefits from the Company's tax credit investments.